Sex Tips During COVID-19

 In light of the recent concerns about COVID-19, instruction from the federal WHO, state government, and local agencies regarding public safety, I am writing to offer alternatives and set expectations about attending therapy.

-I realize many of you may have to manage working remotely with schools/daycare facilities closing until April.
-In an effort to meet your needs, keep illness cancellations to a minimum, and offer alternative ways to attend therapy, I am:
+In an effort to meet your needs, keep illness cancellations to a minimum, and offer alternative ways to attend therapy I have:

-2) Offering the option to transfer ANY “in office” appointment to an online or phone session at the same scheduled time as initial appointment.
+2) Offer the option to transfer ANY “in office” appointment to an online or phone session at the same scheduled time as initial appointment (with 24 hours notice)

 There are a few additional considerations to manage in order to smoothly transition to Telemental health appointments, but they only take 10-15 minutes to set up over the phone.